Brown-University-Library/geodata_usgovt_backup/README.md

 - _ERRORS-datestemp.txt if applicable, lists files not downloaded due to broken links

 See the [README.txt](https://github.com/Brown-University-Library/geodata_usgovt_backup/blob/main/datasets/README.txt) doc to correlate folder names with the names of datasets that were downloaded

-(PLEASE NOTE that the addition of the NOAA Coast SLR data is still a work in progress)